 The movie Star Wars (later known as Star Wars: Episode IV – A New Hope) came out in 1977.
 Among the film’s many fans was Garry Marshall’s son, who asked his father why a spaceman couldn’t also stop by Happy Days, the hit show Marshall had created.
 A visit from outer space didn’t quite fit in with a sitcom that took place in Milwaukee, Wisconsin, in the 1950s, but Marshall decided to make his son happy.

-READ More: How to Become a Billionaire
+READ More: How to Create a Website

 The episode “My Favorite Orkan” was written for the fifth season of Happy Days.
 It featured Richie Cunningham, played by Ron Howard, Henry Winkler’s always cool Fonzie and others on the show meeting inquisitive and uninhibited alien Mork from Ork.
 Mork traveled to Earth to take Richie back to his home planet as a specimen for further study.
 When Richie seeks help escaping his would-be abductor, a battle between the Fonz and Mork ensues (Richie later comes to believe the entire experience was a dream).